EdwinTSalcedo/CUBITAL/README.md

 <a id="preliminaryresults"></a>
 ### Preliminary results

-Initial results from implementations of U-Net, SegNet, PSPNet, Pix2Pix, and DeepLabv3+ on the dataset (version C) are presented.
+Initial results from the implementation of U-Net, SegNet, PSPNet, Pix2Pix, and DeepLabv3+ on dataset version C are presented.
 The results indicate that U-Net achieved the highest accuracy.
-As a result, we focused further research on this method for antecubital fossa detection.
+As a result, we focused our further research on this method for antecubital fossa detection.

 <p align="center">
   <img src="images/inference.png" width="100%">